-POLICY RECOMMENDATIONS
+APPENDIX 2: POLICY RECOMMENDATIONS

-As scientists dedicated to public health, we ask that the broadband infrastructure cited in the American Jobs Plan prioritize a wired telecommunication infrastructure, and that the climate, public health, and environmental impacts of future networks be integrated into any assessment of policy options and proposed regulations promulgated by your administration.
+Immediate steps are needed to reduce public exposure.
+As scientists dedicated to public health, we ask that broadband infrastructure projects prioritize a wired telecommunication infrastructure, and that the climate, public health, and environmental impacts of future networks be integrated into any assessment of policy options and proposed regulations promulgated by your administration.